Dance Camp 2026

 Kids and families

-If you are planning to be a guardian for a friend’s child at camp, please complete and notarize the following document.
-Please bring the form to camp.
+We are excited to welcome kids to camp and include the next generation in our community!
+If you are planning to be a guardian for a friend’s child at camp, please complete and notarize the following document and bring it to camp.

 Guidelines for Families